deep-regression/deep-regression.github.io/_projects/(1) TIC-TAC Framework Covariance Estimation.md

 ## Conclusion

-Our study is best concluded by the following points
+Our study is best concluded by the following points:<br>
-🔹 Old methods struggle with accurately predicting heteroscedasticity / uncertainty.
+🔹 Old methods struggle with accurately predicting heteroscedasticity / uncertainty.<br>
-🔹 TIC improves this by mathematically modeling how predictions change.
+🔹 TIC improves this by mathematically modeling how predictions change.<br>
-🔹 TAC provides a better way to check if the uncertainty prediction is correct.
+🔹 TAC provides a better way to check if the uncertainty prediction is correct.<br>
 🔹 The result?
-More reliable models that learn faster and make better predictions!
+More reliable models that learn faster and make better predictions!<br>

 <br><br>